Atlantic Coast Line 1504: Preservation

-In June 2021, the Jacksonville City Council donated the No. 1504 locomotive to the North Florida Chapter NRHS, who would eventually sell the locomotive for $50,000 to U.S. Sugar Corporation (USSC) for use in excursion service on the South Central Florida Express (SCFE) shortline railroad in Clewiston, Florida as part of USSC's Sugar Express tourist passenger train.
+In June 2021, the Jacksonville City Council donated the No. 1504 locomotive to the North Florida Chapter NRHS, who in turn sold the locomotive for $50,000 to U.S. Sugar Corporation (USSC) for use in excursion service alongside U.S. Sugar 148 on the South Central Florida Express (SCFE) shortline railroad in Clewiston, Florida as part of USSC's Sugar Express tourist passenger train.
 In late August 2021, No. 1504 was disassembled from static display and moved to the former Lucey Boiler Company building in Chattanooga, Tennessee, the same place where Southern Railway 4501 was originally restored in the mid 1960s.
-No. 1504 is currently undergoing an extensive restoration and rebuild performed by FMW Solutions.

-During the restoration work, the locomotive's deteriorated tender body had to be replaced by a new one with original specifications and conversion to burn recycled cooking oil fuel instead of coal.
-No. 1504's driving wheels were sent to be repaired at the Tennessee Valley Railroad Museum, which was also located in Chattanooga.
-Once it is fully restored to operating condition, No. 1504 will eventually run alongside another 4-6-2 steam locomotive, ex-Florida East Coast Railway (FEC) No. 148.
+It was about to go under an extensive restoration and rebuild performed by FMW Solutions.
+(Note: The plan was to have the locomotive's deteriorated tender body replaced by a new one with original specifications and conversion to burn recycled cooking oil fuel instead of coal.
+No. 1504's driving wheels were sent to be repaired at the Tennessee Valley Railroad Museum (TVRM), which was also located in Chattanooga.)
+On March 24, 2026, it was announced by USSC that they donated No. 1504 to the Tennessee Valley Railroad Museum (TVRM), citing rising raw material and labor costs, and they had determined that No. 148 was sufficient for their steam operations.
+TVRM stated that the disassembled locomotive will be placed into storage, with plans for either display or operational restoration to be determined at a later date.